Read More >>

 - Your child will be considered with a smaller pool of applicants before the general pool.

 - You will receive an admission decision by mid December and will avoid the stresses of applying to multiple schools and waiting for a decision until April.

 - Your child will get to participate in a special event (in January) welcoming and celebrating our newest Sundevils!

 - This option is available to those with students applying for any grade (6 through 12) at Sandia Prep for next fall.

-- Online application available September 2 (www.sandiaprep.org/admission)
+- Online application available Sept.
+1: (www.sandiaprep.org/admission)

 - School Visits begin October 1

-- First Choice Admission Testing: Saturday, November 8, 9:00-11:00 a.m. @ Sandia Prep.
+- First Choice Admission Testing: Saturday, November 14, 9:00-11:00 a.m. at Sandia Prep.

-- All application materials and school visits must be completed by November 14.
+- All application materials and school visits must be completed by November 20.

-- Admission decisions mailed December 5.
+- Admission decisions mailed December 9.